uktrade/peoplefinder/README.md

 `npm install -g istanbul`

-## View templates

-The application layout is set by the [moj_internal_template](https://github.com/uktrade/moj_internal_template) that is installed as part of this engine.

-You can override this layout in wrapper application, create your own file:

-`app/views/layouts/peoplefinder/peoplefinder.html.haml`

 ## Translation file

 A lot of the text in the views is configurable in the translations file.